-If you are confused, press <Alt> and <H> at the same time to bring up the help menu.
-You should not have any trouble, though: the AMIBIOS Setup program is easy to use, and fairly intuitive.
+The pages which follow contain explanations of the settings for the AMIBIOS Setup menus.
+Drawings have been included for ease of reference.
+Overall, the AMIBIOS Setup program is easy to use, and fairly intuitive.
 Note that the graphics in the manual are simpler than those that appear on your screen.

-Standard Setup
+Main Setup

-Select the AMIBIOS Setup options below by choosing Standard Setup from the AMIBIOS Setup main menu.
+Select the AMIBIOS Setup options below by choosing Main Setup from the AMIBIOS Setup main menu.
 The Standard Setup menu screen is shown below.